Convoy to D.C.: Meta watches and waits as Facebook groups organize more trucker protests

 The People’s Convoy is also just one of a cavalcade of truck convoys embarking this week, all with various routes and leadership.
 Grievances focus on COVID mandates but range to economic shutdowns and the cost of fuel.

-Fast Company reached out to Facebook’s parent company, Meta, to ask what actions it has taken in light of concerns that the convoys—many assembled through Facebook—could be hazardous on the road or even turn violent.
+Fast Company reached out to Facebook’s parent company, Meta, to ask what actions it has taken in light of concerns that the convoys—many assembled through Facebook—could become road hazards or even worse, descend into chaos.
 A Meta spokesperson replied that “Voicing opposition to government mandates is not against Meta’s policies. . . .
 We continue to monitor the situation and will enforce against violations.”
 It also noted that it has separately “removed multiple groups and Pages for repeatedly violating our policies,” including content from hate groups, conspiracy networks, such as QAnon, and spammers from foreign countries.

 The statement suggests we might see scant action from Facebook, which has come under fire for its role in the plotting of violent protests, such as last year’s January 6 riot and, more recently, the Canadian blockades.
 Earlier this month, Congressional lawmakers wrote a letter to Meta CEO Mark Zuckerberg questioning whether stolen or fake Facebook accounts were behind that blockade, potentially masterminded by Russia or other foreign powers.

-The leaders of the People’s Convoy have said the protest will remain peaceful, and that the demonstration will end near the nation’s capital but would not breach Washington, D.C.
+The leaders of the People’s Convoy say the protest will stay peaceful, and the demonstration will end near the nation’s capital but will not breach Washington, D.C.
 However, some unaffiliated convoys have spoken of possibly rolling through the city or cutting off the Beltway.
 In response, the Defense Department has beefed up security by deploying 700 unarmed National Guard troops in the district to assist D.C. traffic officers and police forces.

 The People’s Convoy is scheduled to reach D.C. by March 5.
 Other are due to arrive as early as March 1.